absolunet/pleaz/documentation/project-setup/macos/platform/php/default.md

 ### Step 3.
 Park your project into the global configuration of NGINX

-> For easier maintenance, we will centralize the point of entry of projects in the configuration of NGINX.
+> For easier maintenance, the point of entry of projects in the configuration of NGINX has been centralized.

-The root directory of the NGINX by default is `/usr/local/var/www`.
+The web root directory of the NGINX by default is `/usr/local/var/www`.
 We are going to create a symbolic link from our project to this directory.

 ```bash
 ln -s <ABSOLUTE_PATH_PROJECT_DIRECTORY> /usr/local/var/www/<DOMAIN_NAME>
 ```

 Example:
-> My project is `/Users/johndoe/Sites/myproject`
+- My project is `/Users/johndoe/Sites/myproject`
-> My Domain Name is `myproject.test`
+- My Domain Name is `myproject.test`

 ```bash
 ln -s /Users/johndoe/Sites/myproject /usr/local/var/www/myproject.test